Sid Meier’s Alpha Centauri ★★

 It’s good science-fiction.
 Through its even-handed approach to ideology, Alpha Centauri allows players to analyze it from different perspectives.
 We are not meant to agree with the capitalistic Morganites or think the ethical concerns of the Believers justify their theocratic authoritarianism.
 Rather, the game offers us the opportunity to engage with radical ideologies in their own context so we can seek our own.

 All lines of dialogue in the game are personalized.
-Technologies have quotes by them, in which they decry the or dismiss fears of human experimentation.
+Technologies have quotes by them, in which they dismiss or promote fears of human experimentation.
 Each faction has its own way of speaking, even when trading or insulting each other.

 The factions are not purely flavour, though.
 Rather, they approach the game in different ways because they have different strengths and weaknesses.
 The fundamentalist Believers, with their research penalty and bonuses to espionage play a very different game than the development-minded Peacekeepers.